intel/openvino-rs/README.md

   OPENVINO_INSTALL_DIR=/opt/intel/openvino cargo test -v
 ```

-The quickest method to build [openvino] and [openvino-sys] is with a local installation of OpenVINO (see, e.g.,
+The quickest method to build [openvino] and [openvino-sys] is with a local installation of OpenVINO™ (see, e.g.,
 [installing from an apt repository][install-apt]).
 Provide the `OPENVINO_INSTALL_DIR` environment variable to any
-`cargo` commands and ensure that the environment is configured (i.e. library search paths) using OpenVINO's
+`cargo` commands and ensure that the environment is configured (i.e. library search paths) using OpenVINO™'s
 `setupvars.sh` before running any executables that use these libraries.
 This also applies to any crates using these
 libraries as a dependency.